NonequilibriumDynamics/KadanoffBaym.jl/docs/src/index.md

-# Documentation
+# Welcome!

-KadanoffBaym.jl is the first fully *adaptive* solver for Kadanoff-Baym equations written in Julia.
+`KadanoffBaym.jl` is the first fully *adaptive* solver for Kadanoff-Baym equations written in Julia.

 !!! tip
-	To learn more about the solver and Kadanoff-Baym equations, have a look into our [accompanying paper](https://scipost.org/SciPostPhysCore.5.2.030).
+	To learn more about the solver and Kadanoff-Baym equations, have a look into our [accompanying paper](https://doi.org/10.21468/SciPostPhysCore.5.2.030).`

 ## Installation